-After two consecutive terms, visiting students may either apply for the Postbacc program or a degreeseeking program at Columbia University.
-They may NOT continue enrolling in courses as a visiting student.
+After two consecutive terms, visiting students may either apply for the Postbaccalaureate Studies program or a degree-seeking program at Columbia University.
+They may NOT continue enrolling in courses as a visiting student for a third consecutive term..

 Graduate Visiting Students